 Blazing Salads claimed to offer contemporary vegetarian and vegan dishes made from the finest, unprocessed ingredients.
 Small index cards, set next to different salads, listed everything that was used to prepare these raw and cooked goodies.

 Unlike many other restaurants in Dublin, Blazing Salads didn’t have a set price for a specific dish.
 You paid per kilo for either hot or cold dishes.
-Burgers and pies had their own prices.
-I used this one-price-for-everything policy to try almost the entire menu of Blazing Salads in Dublin.
-Choosing just one dish was impossible, as everything tasted amazing.
+The burgers and pies had their own prices.
+I used this one-price-for-everything policy to try almost the entire menu of Dublin’s Blazing Salads.
+Choosing just one dish was impossible.
+Everything looked and tasted amazing.

 Blazing Salads Menu

-Different, equally delicious dishes appeared on the bar stands of Blazing Salads the following day.
+Different, equally delicious dishes appeared on the bar stands in Blazing Salads the following day.
 The restaurant stood out from other similar places in Dublin by rotating its menu daily.
 You could go to the same place every day and enjoy different dishes every time.
-It is a win-win situation at its best, isn’t it?
+It was a win-win situation at its best.

 History of Blazing Salads in Dublin

 Watching their parents, the future founders of Blazing Salads learned a great deal about nutrition and business in Dublin.
 In 1982, they finally opened their own business.
-First Blazing Salads Restaurant was set in the Powerscourt Center on St. William Street in Dublin.
+First Blazing Salads Restaurant was set in the Powerscourt Center on St. William Street.

 The year of 2000 brought a new aspiration to the owners of the restaurant.
 They decided to turns their Blazing Salads into a vegetarian take away – and a new business was born.